a candidate for the animals

 Special thanks to all of our supporters and to everyone who has sent messages of encouragement.

 Please note that our campaign is not accepting monetary or in-kind donations.
 Your love and goodwill suffices.

-All images on the campaign website are licensed from Shutterstock, Inc.
+All photographs of nonhuman animals on the campaign website are licensed from Shutterstock, Inc.